personal-dc/RL-CarRacing-Project/README.md

-There is a copy of the project report attached here
+There is a copy of the project report attached in the repo

 Use
 - self_train_test.py ... to train and create test data self-coded PPO agents